xingchen0123/xingchen0123.github.io/index.md

 My experiences in Shanghai ignited my interest in politics.
 My current research focuses on political economy and political behavior under authoritarianism.
 Drawing on real-world observations, I provide empirical insights into how information, trauma, and the collective unconscious, individually or collectively, shape political trust and decision-making.

-My research has appeared or is forthcoming in ***Governance, Journal of Development Economics, and World Development***, among other journals.
+My research has appeared or is forthcoming in ***Governance, Journal of Development Economics, and World Development***, and other journals.

 ## Research Interests
 - Environmental Economics and Politics, Political Economy, Political Behavior, Public Opinion